 There is more than just golf to enjoy here at the Grand Lake Metro Rec District!
 We have developed miles of scenic hiking, mountain biking AND…Dog-Friendly Trails!
 There are a variety of distances and difficulty levels, from short loops to a 6-mile round-trip hike/bike, several picnic areas scattered through the trail system, and a bridge that spans the headwaters of the mighty Colorado River.
 The trails wander through various habitats, including lush and diverse wetlands covered in pond lilies, lodgepole pine forests mixed with spruce and fir trees, lovely aspen groves, and the Colorado River, one the largest rivers in the US and the most important river to the desert southwest.
 With an estimated total of 15 miles of trails we have something for everyone to enjoy!
+See below for the trail map.

 Please Note: The trails are available on a seasonable basis.
 During the winter months they are used for the Nordic Center skiing and snowshoeing trails and a trail fee is required.